vietjtnguyen/argagg/doc/root.md

 An option is specified by four things: the name of the option, the strings that activate the option (flags), the option's help message, and the number of arguments the option expects.

 With the parser defined you actually parse the arguments by calling the argagg::parser::parse() method.
-If there are any problems then either an argagg::option_lacks_argument_error or argagg::unexpected_option_error exception.
+If there are any problems then either an argagg::option_lacks_argument_error or argagg::unexpected_option_error exception are thrown.

     argagg::parser_results args;
     try {